smallyunet/hexo-theme-yinwang/README_en.md

 4. If you have any questions or find any problems during the use of the theme, please discuss in issue or pr

+## Formula rendering

+You can use this hexo plugin: [https://github.com/next-theme/hexo-filter-mathjax](https://github.com/next-theme/hexo-filter-mathjax).
+No additional support is required at the topic level.

 ## Configuration example